nimblehq/android-templates/.github/wiki/Home.md

 Please note that the above examples are not definitive as new and existing libraries keep on emerging and evolving.

-Before an issue can be worked on, it must go through our voting process.
+Before an issue can be worked on, it should go through our voting process.

 1. Create an issue 💭

-- For features and chores, we must create an RFC with GitHub Discussions.
+- For features and chores, we should create an RFC with GitHub Discussions.
-- For bugs, we must create an issue directly.
+- For bugs, we should create an issue directly.

 2. Vote on an issue? 🗳

-- If we agree with one of the poll options, we must vote for that option.
+- If we agree with one of the poll options, we should vote for that option.
-- If we do not agree with any of the options, we must leave a comment explaining why.
+- If we do not agree with any of the options, we should leave a comment explaining why.
 - If there are differing opinions, then the repository maintainer must resolve it.
 - To allow sufficient time for everyone to participate, at least one week is allowed for voting.